-- 6.3 The Service Provider will also provide the Council with any agreed additional performance information requested during the Contract.
+- 6.3 The Service Provider will also provide the Council with any agreed additional performance information requested during the contract.
 The content, structure, frequency and tools used for the monitoring and assessment of this contract may be changed at any time by the Council in consultation with the Service Provider.
-However, any such change will not constitute a variation to the Contract and therefore the service provider will implement any such change of procedure at its own risk and cost.

-- 6.4 Satisfaction feedback: Annual feedback will be required on request from people accessing the Service, carers, staff members and key stakeholders to provide satisfaction and experience of Service.
-The feedback will be shared with Commissioners and used by the service provider to improve the service.

-- 6.5 Quality assurance: Quality concerns will be reported through the ASC Quality Assurance process and followed up as appropriate.
+However, any such change will not constitute a variation to the Contract and therefore the service provider will implement any such change of procedure at its own risk and cost. - 6.4 Satisfaction feedback: Annual feedback will be required on request from people accessing the Service, carers, staff members and key stakeholders to provide satisfaction and experience of Service.
+The feedback will be shared with Commissioners and used by the service provider to improve the service. - 6.5 Quality assurance: Quality concerns will be reported through the ASC Quality Assurance process and followed up as appropriate.
 A quality assessment will be undertaken on an annual basis in accordance with the standards set out in this Specification.
-This may include a self-assessment and/or a Service visit.

-- 6.6 Contract Compliance Meetings: An annual Contract Compliance Meeting will take place between Commissioners and the Service Provider to check all Contract compliance requirements in accordance with this Service Specification.
+This may include a self-assessment and/or a Service visit. - 6.6 Contract Compliance Meetings: An annual Contract Compliance Meeting will take place between Commissioners and the Service Provider to check all Contract compliance requirements in accordance with this Service Specification.

 - 6.7 Contract Review Meetings: Quarterly Contract Review Meetings will take place between the Council, the Service Provider and other strategic partners where appropriate.
 This will present opportunities to discuss any issues and evidence of good working practice in relation to:

 - Performance outcomes and outputs data

 - Policies and procedures

 - Staff recruitment and training

 - Fair access and exit

 - Complaints and compliments

 - Safeguarding

 - Partnership working

 - Service improvement plans

-- What is working well/less well to inform future commissioning - 6.8 Operational Management Meetings: These meetings offer a formal opportunity for both parties to discuss important aspects of the Contract, ensuring that issues are recorded and actions being taken are documented and agreed.
-These meetings will take place at intervals throughout the Contract period as agreed with Commissioners. - 6.9 The following Key Performance Indicators will be used to monitor the performance of the Contract:
+- What is working well/less well to inform future commissioning

+- 6.8 Operational Management Meetings: These meetings offer a formal opportunity for both parties to discuss important aspects of the Contract, ensuring that issues are recorded and actions being taken are documented and agreed.
+These meetings will take place at intervals throughout the Contract period as agreed with Commissioners.

+- 6.9 Accommodation: The Council also retains the right to inspect the appropriateness of the accommodation offer in accordance with this service specification at any time.

+- 6.10 The following Key Performance Indicators will be used to monitor the performance of the locality based Contracts.